fleetdm/fleet/docs/REST API/rest-api.md

 }
 ```

-`generated_cpe` and `vulnerabilities` are currently available for Windows and macOS.
+OS vulnerability data is currently available for Windows and macOS.
 For other platforms, `vulnerabilities` will be an empty array:

 ```json
 {